omniscientjs/immstruct/api.md

 ### `structure.redo(head)`

 Redo IFF history is activated and you can redo.
 Returns new current immutable structure.
-Define number of steps to redo in param. **Will NOT emit swap when redo**.
+Define number of steps to redo in param.
+**Will NOT emit swap when redo.
+You have to do this yourself**.

 ### Parameters